 What is Ginseng?
 The word ginseng refers to eleven different varieties of a short, slow-growing plant with fleshy roots.
 Ginseng is believed to restore and enhance human health.
 It is one of the most popular nutrition supplement and herbal remedies.
 What can it do?
-Both American ginseng and Asian ginseng are believed to boost energy, lower blood sugar and cholesterol levels, reduce stress, promote relaxation, treat diabetes, and manage sexual dysfunction in men.*
+American ginseng are believed to boost energy, lower blood sugar and cholesterol levels, reduce stress, promote relaxation, treat diabetes, and manage sexual dysfunction in men.*

 Benefits of Ginseng

 1. Restore Energy: